libp2p/specs/pubsub/README.md

 #### EncMode 'WOT'
 Web Of Trust publishing.
 Messages are encrypted with some certificate or certificate chain shared amongst trusted peers.
-(Spec writers note: this is the least clearly defined option and my description here may be wildly incorrect, needs checking).
+(Spec writer's note: this is the least clearly defined option and my description here may be wildly incorrect, needs checking).